Piers Morgan Calls Out Donald Trump Haters For Celebrating His Positive Coronavirus Test

 — Piers Morgan (@piersmorgan) October 2, 2020

-Throughout the Trump presidency, the British television personality has supported the president in some cases, and has opposed him in others.
+Throughout the Trump presidency, the British television personality has supported the president in some cases and has opposed him in others.

 As CNN Business reported in August, the two men have known each other for a decade, and even consider each other friends.
 But that hasn’t stopped Morgan from being critical of the POTUS at certain key points.
 For example, he accused Trump of “failing the American people” when it came to his response to the COVID-19 pandemic.